protolambda/rumor/README.md

 # Rumor

-A REPL written in Go, to run the Eth2 network stack, attach to testnets, debug clients, and extract data for tooling.
+An interactive shell written in Go, to run the Eth2 network stack, attach to testnets, debug clients, and extract data for tooling.

+The shell is built on top of ``, which aims to be POSIX compatible, and has some Bash features.

+The core idea of the shell is to start and maintain p2p processes, and make the resulting information available though logs, to auto-fill the environment with anything you would want.

+Also note that actors and running commands can be shared and persisted between sessions.

 ## Install